pts/muxzcat/README.txt

 muxzcat: tiny .xz and .lzma decompression filter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-muxzcat is decompression filter for .xz and .lzma compressed files implemented in C (also works in C++) and Perl 5. muxzcat.c is platform independent, but it's size-optimized for Linux i386. muxzcat.c is
+muxzcat is decompression filter for .xz and .lzma compressed files implemented in C (also works in C++), Perl 5 and Java. muxzcat.c is platform independent, but it's size-optimized for Linux i386. muxzcat.c is
 self-contained: it uses only the standard C library.